 Maria primarily works on Greek art and architecture in the Archaic and early Classical periods; her dissertation research will focus on intra-familial conflict in ancient Greece.

-Maria has experience teaching Elementary and Intermediate Greek.
+Maria has taught Elementary and Intermediate Attic Greek.
 She has been a T.A. for language and history courses, including a global core class on Egypt in the Classical World, as well as courses in Greek and Roman Art and Archaeology.